knee-cola/jest-mock-axios/README.md

 At the end of this document you can find [an example](#resolving-requests-out-of-order) which demonstrates how this parameter can be used.

 ## axios.mockError(err[, requestInfo])
 This method simulates an error while making a server request (network error, server error, etc ...).
+**NOTE:** This method should be called _after_ the axios call in your test for the promise to resolve properly.

 ### Arguments: `err`
 Error object will get passed to `catch` event handler function.
 If omitted it defaults to an empty object.